 4. Kecskemet: Experience the traditional Hungarian culture

 The Great Plains of Hungary is known for its famous horses.
-As a city located in that region, it is a great activity to ride horses in Kecskemet, of course if you are interested in this kinds of activities.
+As a city located in that region, it is a great activity to ride horses in Kecskemet, of course, if you are interested in these kinds of activities.

 Kecskemet is situated just about an hour away from the capital, so it is one of the best destinations among day trips from Budapest.